makinacorpus/php-goat/README.md

 using it, but most of its code will progressively be deprecated in favor of new independant and more accurate packages:

- - Future `makinacorpus/event-store` package will contain the event bus and the projector API.
-Please note that the project API itself might end up being deprecated if we don't have any new use case.
  - Existing `makinacorpus/corebus` package which is more or less the same as the dispatcher of this package, using more modern code and that is more extensively tested will eventually inherit from this dispatcher and message